pognetwork/catjam/sites/wallet/README.md

 # Pog.network Wallet

 This folder contains the pog.network wallet application.
-The general pourpose of it is to let users interact with the pog.network crypocurrency by snding tokens to other users and interacting with decentralized applications.
+The general purpose of it is to let users interact with the pog.network cryptocurrency by sending tokens to other users and interacting with decentralized applications.

 ## Basic Functionality

-The following contains a general overview, for more detailed explainations check out [pog.network/specification](https://pog.network/specification)
+The following contains a general overview, for more detailed explanations check out [pog.network/specification](https://pog.network/specification)

 The general process is comparable with the standard model of a website talking to a server, however in our case we don't actually trust the server.
-Since this application is sending around actuall currency, we can't afford to leak any sensiive information.
+Since this application is sending around actual currency, we can't afford to leak any sensitive information.

 This is where the whole cryptocurrency aspect comes in: Your private key (you can think of this as your password) never actually leaves your computer and is send to someone, instead we use it with public/private key encryption to digitally sign messages.